-If the nowait clause is added to the sections directive, then idle and finished threads move on immediately.
+If the nowait clause is added to the sections directive, then idle and finished threads move on to the next piece of parallel work (if any) in the parallel region.

-ICAM Virginia Tec Notice that, if the program is executed sequentially, (ignoring the directives), then the sections will simply be computed one at a time, in the given order.
+Notice that, if the program is executed sequentially, (ignoring the directives), then the sections will simply be computed one at a time, in the given order.

 A Fast Fourier Transform program needs to compute two tables, containing the sines and cosines of angles.
-Sections could be used if two threads are available:
+Sections could be used if at least two threads are available:

 '''

-!$omp parallel sections nowait
+!$omp parallel

+!$sections nowait

 !$omp section

 call sin_table ( n, s )

 !$omp section

 call cos_table ( n, c )

+!$omp end sections

-!$omp end parallel sections
+!$omp end parallel

 '''

 - Introduction

+- 2 Directives

-- 2 Sections
+- Sections

 - LOOPS

-- Oritical Regions and Reductions
+- o Critical Regions and Reductions

-- 5 Data Conflicts and Data Dependence
+- O Data Conflicts and Data Dependence

 - O Compiling, Linking, Running

-- O Environment Variables and Functions
+- Invironment Variables and Functions

 - Parallel Control Structures

-- Oata Classification
+- Data Classification

 - Examples

 - Conclusion